 4. Drones Flying Near Stadiums Raise Terror Concerns

 There’s been a rise in drone flights near and in stadiums.
 In one case this year, a drone actually crashed into the stadium during a University of Kentucky home football game.
 So far, all such incidents have been classified as either accidental encroachments into restricted airspace, or uneducated users not being aware of the rules.
-Now, imagine the potential for terrorists to use these unmanned aircraft to deliver explosives, chemical weapons, or ever firearms.
+Now, imagine the potential for terrorists to use these unmanned aircraft to deliver explosives, chemical weapons, or even firearms.
 The Department of Homeland Security has even employed radar at major sporting events to spot potential drone threats.

 Of course, actively shooting down drones during a public event is probably a bad idea; officials can, however, prosecute the users under FAA rules if they can be identified and traced back to the owner.
 Beyond safety concerns, sports teams also have another interest to protect: their multi-million dollar product licensing copyrights and trademarks, featuring team images, video and logos.